skytruong90/Bowie_State_REU-Summer_2021/README.md

 # Our Research Title: AN EFFECTIVE APPROACH TO CLOSING THE BREACH DETECTION GAP (BDG)

 ## Our Reserach Goal:
+The goal of this research is to find the most accurate machine learning algorithm that can increase IDSs efficiency through automation.
+By achieving our research goal, we are hoping that our research will provide useful information to advance network security.
+This paper is structured as follows.
+Section 2 presents some related works to our research.
+Section 3, the methodology, introduced how we conducted the research to achieve our goal.
+Section 4 shows the results of our research and discusses them.
+Finally, in section 5, we summarize our research and outlook on future work.

 ### Team members:
 - Noah